Asset Protection in Texas

 Several types of liens can attach despite the exemption: purchase money mortgages, property tax liens, home equity loans, home improvement liens, and federal tax liens when approved by a federal court.
 Ordinary judgment creditors cannot force a sale of a Texas homestead.
 Courts have consistently held that abstract judgment liens do not attach to homestead property while the homestead designation remains in effect.

-Texas homestead equity is protected, but it is also locked up.
-Article XVI, Section 50 of the Texas Constitution imposes the most restrictive home equity lending rules in the country.
+Texas courts have upheld converting non-exempt cash into exempt home equity, whether through mortgage paydowns or by purchasing a more expensive residence.
+The conversion must occur before any claim exists and without intent to defraud a specific creditor.
+But Article XVI, Section 50 of the Texas Constitution imposes the most restrictive home equity lending rules in the country.
 Home equity loans are limited to 80% of the home’s fair market value, require specific constitutional disclosures, and cannot be closed within 12 days of the borrower’s written application.
-Second home equity loans are prohibited while a first remains outstanding unless the first is refinanced.

 Wages and Income

 Texas constitutionally prohibits wage garnishment for consumer debts.
 Article I, Section 28 of the Texas Constitution prevents creditors from reaching current wages through an employer.
-This makes Texas one of four states (along with Pennsylvania, North Carolina, and South Carolina) where a judgment creditor cannot garnish a paycheck.
+This makes Texas one of four states, along with Pennsylvania, North Carolina, and South Carolina, where a judgment creditor cannot garnish a paycheck.

 The protection breaks down at the bank.
 Once wages are deposited into a bank account, they lose their constitutional protection.
-A judgment creditor can freeze and levy the bank account even though the money came from exempt wages.
+A judgment creditor can freeze and levy the account even though the money came from exempt wages.
 Texas law does not automatically trace deposited wages the way federal law traces direct-deposited Social Security benefits under 31 CFR Part 212.
 A Texan earning $15,000 per month whose entire paycheck sits in a checking account has that entire balance exposed after deposit.

 Unpaid commissions are partially protected: up to $12,500 for a single person or $25,000 for a family.
 Independent contractor income that is not classified as wages does not receive the constitutional wage protection at all.